Nozbe/Michael.team/en/_posts/2009-12-09-leweb-discussions-where-are-multimillionaire.md

 It's because of the fact that we have small Europe with really small countries with lots of language and cultural differences.
 So most startups start at home and provide solutions only locally.

-It amazes me each time I'm talking about [Nozbe](http://nozbe.com) with fellow startup owners as they would always ask me, why I didn't first start locally in our country and later went for the US market.
+It amazes me each time I'm talking about [Nozbe][n] with fellow startup owners as they would always ask me, why I didn't first start locally in our country and later went for the US market.
 They find it really amazing that for me it was an obvious choice - I read "Getting Things Done" by David Allen in English, I was reading US-based (mostly) GTD blogs, I knew GTD is most popular in the States, so why would I start a GTD app in my country where hardly anyone knew GTD?
 For me it was a no-brainer...
 See Apple's tagline: Think Different.

 I'm already seeing a significant change and surge of entrepreneurship in Europe, specially thanks to all the "Barcamp meetings" being held throughout Europe.
 Things are looking up.